History of the RiverQuest Education Fleet

 Avondale Shipyard offloaded YP-657 from USS Fort McHenry.
 The vessel was taken to a nearby shipyard for preliminary hull repairs, In May 1997, with support from the Pittsburgh's Naval Reserve Unit AD-41, and Pittsburgh Voyager crew, YP-657 departed under its own power to Pittsburgh via the Tombigbee Waterway and the Ohio River.

 RiverQuest, then known as Pittsburgh Voyager, added a third vessel to its fleet.
 The U.S. Army Corps of Engineers and the Federal Surplus Bureau donated a 44-foot houseboat, originally known as the W. E. Merrill, to RiverQuest.
-Renamed Scout, this vessel is used for education programming for smaller groups and to present programs on tributaries and outside the Pittsburgh pool.
+Renamed Scout, this vessel is used for education programming for smaller groups and to present programs on tributaries and outside the Pittsburgh pool through 2008.

 Efforts to create a new, custom-designed vessel to serve the education programs are underway.
 The new vessel is expected to double or triple the capacity of one of the YP boats.